mlabs-haskell/cardano-open-oracle-protocol/README.md

 - [Plutus protocol](coop-docs/02-plutus-protocol.md) contains information about the wallets, tokens, minting policies, validators and transactions used in COOP and their relationship,
 - [Frontend protocol](coop-docs/03-frontend-protocol.md) contains information about how users must interact with the COOP Publisher in order to publish new Fact Statements and garbage collect obsolete Fact Statements,
 - [Backend protocol](coop-docs/04-backend-protocol.md) contains information on the back-end operations needed to serve the Frontend protocol,
-- [Mapping between JSON and Plutus Data](coop-docs/05-json-plutus.md) contains information about how JSON encodings maps into PlutusData encoding that can be used 'onchain'.
+- [Mapping between JSON and Plutus Data](coop-docs/05-json-plutus.md) contains information about how JSON encodings map into PlutusData encoding that can be used 'onchain'.

 ## Getting Started